Skip to main content

 5. Configure caching: Speed up builds by caching dependencies

-When I mentor new AWS developers, I tell them about my “start small” philosophy for buildspec.yml files.
-Begin with just a few commands and gradually add complexity as you gain confidence.
-This approach has saved me countless hours of debugging and frustration.
+My advice: start small.
+Begin with just a few commands and add complexity as you gain confidence.
+This has saved me countless hours of debugging.

 [Define Version]